l7mp/stunner/doc/DEPLOYMENT.md

 ## Deployment models

+STUNner supports various deployment models.
+In particular, it can be deployed in the headless model where there is no media server behind it, or it can work in the media-plane model to provide ingress services for an entire WebRTC workload.
+Orthogonally, there are two control-plane deployment models: in the standalone mode users manually supply the dataplane configuration, while in the full (default) deployment model there is a separate control plane responsible for exposing the dataplane configuration to the users in a [declarative API](https://gateway-api.sigs.k8s.io).

 ## Architectural models

 STUNner supports two architectural models, depending on whether it is used as a mere STUN/TURN